vaxdata22/NoSQL-and-Big-Data-demonstration/projects/Neo4j.md

 ```
 ![neo4j12](https://github.com/vaxdata22/NoSQL-and-Big-Data-demonstration/blob/main/screenshots/neo4j/neo4j-pic12.png)

-Q8: Displayed the "Full_name", "Age", "Net_worth", and "Occupation" of "persons" who are "Politicians" below the "Age" of 70, sorted from the richest:
+Q8: Displayed the 'Full_name', 'Age', 'Net_worth', and 'Occupation' of 'persons' who are 'Politicians' below the 'Age' of 70, sorted from the richest:
 ```
 MATCH
   (person)
 WHERE
-  person.Age < 70 AND person.Occupation = "Politician"
+  person.Age < 70 AND person.Occupation = 'Politician'
 RETURN
   person.Full_name AS FullName,
   person.Age AS Age,